wajeht/fix-local-env-vscode-links/README.md

 - Paste all the code at index.js into `URL`  as screenshot above after `javascript: `
 - Click on this bookmarklet before click links inside 'Super Admin' div.
 - If error, remove all the comments
+- ONLY WORKS ON LOCAL ENV.!!
+- if dont work, pull pr and fix it your self